 My mom and I both had children eight years apart, with a loss in between, and we both had our son first and daughter second.
 I know she knew what it was to lose, but I still felt my early loss wasn’t as serious.
 My mom had suffered a loss at seven months.
 She’d had toxemia and the baby was delivered prematurely, at a time when very little could be done to help babies delivered that early.

 Then my Mom reminded me one day that our early miscarriage was a real loss because it was the loss of hope and the idea of what was going to be but then never was.
-And that’s what a pregnancy loss, no matter how early is.
-And it isn’t only the loss of a “pregnancy”, it is the loss of a life and an expected life.
+And that’s what a pregnancy loss, no matter how early, is.
+And it isn’t only the loss of a pregnancy – it is the loss of an expected life.

-Grieving this loss is important.
+Grieving this loss, even a very early one, is important.
 Make sure, no matter what, you find a way to let yourself grieve.
-I don’t mean you have to grieve publicly, wail in the streets or make all your friends listen to every detail while you sob into their shoulder, but find some way to grieve - either in the quiet of your room or the pages of your journal or sharing with a friend.
+I don’t mean you have to grieve publicly, wail in the streets or make all your friends listen to every detail while you sob into their shoulder, but find some way to grieve – either in the quiet of your room or the pages of your journal or sharing with a friend.
 Grieve in a way that makes you feel comfortable but grieve.